We’ll Always Have Linsanity: Strange Takes from the Strangest Season in Knicks History

 Shader: 99 Notes about Car Washes, Making Out in Church, Grief, and Other Unlearnable Subjects, by Daniel Nester

 In 2013, Daniel Nester’s estranged father died penniless and alone in a small apartment in Tucson.
 The news brought back a flood of memories about Mike Nester, an enigmatic truck driver with a genius IQ, who influenced Daniel’s worldview with conspiracy theories, philosophy books, and something called “the Nester curse.”
 Told in 99 chapters that meld together tales both heartbreaking and hilarious, Shader is the semi-comic coming-of-age story of Daniel Nester, a music-obsessed Catholic altar boy who searches for a new identity in Maple Shade, N.J., a blue collar town straight out of a Bruce Springsteen song.
 It was also where Martin Luther King, Jr. was once thrown out of a bar at gunpoint, and whose rough-and-tumble inhabitants, called Shaders, didn’t suffer band geeks like Daniel gladly.
 Eventually puberty, big hair, girls, punk rock, and poetry save his life.
 It’s a story of redemptive meditation, told in note form, on what it means to leave a place that never leaves you.
-The book will be available this fall.
+The book will be available summer 2015.